The Athletic Director’s 2026 Technology Planning Guide

 Reliability Matters Most When the Season Is Live

+When the season begins, reliability becomes more important than features.
 Game day equipment must perform in bright sunlight, changing weather, and high-pressure environments.
 When systems fail mid-season, the impact goes beyond inconvenience.
 It affects credibility with officials, visiting teams, and the community.

 Reliable systems provide:

-Consistent visibility in all conditions
+Consistent visibility in all conditions.

-Simple operation for volunteers
+Simple operation for volunteers.

-Confidence that the display will work every night
+Confidence that the display will work every night.

 Long-term support matters just as much as the equipment itself.
 Knowing help is available when it is needed creates peace of mind throughout the season.